zhengzhou/RxActivityResult/README.md

 ================
 The api which Android SDK exposes to retrieve the data from a 'returning system call' (camera, gallery, email...) just does not give a shit about [Don't break the chain](http://blog.danlew.net/2015/03/02/dont-break-the-chain) leitmotiv.
 Indeed, the [OnActivityResult](http://developer.android.com/intl/es/training/basics/intents/result.html) approach will break entirely your observable chaining.

-I did this library to not have to deal with this OnActivityResult pattern.
+I did this library to not have to deal with this `OnActivityResult` pattern.
 Never.
 Ever.

 RxActivityResult features:
 --------------------------
-* Launch the intent from any class, as long as you supply a valid activity or fragment instance.
+* Launch the intent from any class, as long as you supply a valid `Activity` or `Fragment` instance.
-* Get the intent back with the data encapsulated in an observable and keep going crazy chaining operations.
+* Get the `Intent` back with the data encapsulated in an `observable` and keep going crazy chaining operators.

 Setup
 -----